designsystemsinternational/mechanic/decisions/02-timeline-functionality.md

 input will just show the scrubber and interpolate between `0 ` and the value of `timelineMaxFrames`.

-The timeline is a development feature only.
-When building your design tool for deployment it is not exported.
+The timeline is a development and production feature.
+When enabled in the settings it will be included in both environments.
+However the timeline does not affect the export behavior, it is a preview and tweaking feature.

 ## Implementation Details (optional)